-Here’s what you need to know about how to raise your standards as a woman: it’s not about following a checklist of superficial changes or forcing yourself to “be confident.”
-It’s about changing your identity, because your standards will never rise higher than your sense of self-worth.
+Here’s what you need to know about raising your standards as a woman: it’s not about following a checklist of superficial changes like changing your wardrobe.

 But raising your standards is a bigger challenge than it seems.
 Old habits die hard.
 You might feel overcome with guilt when you act in a way that prioritizes you.
 If you want to upgrade your life, you’ll have to dedicate yourself to raising your standards and avoid slipping back into your old ways when being a new version of yourself gets too uncomfortable.